 …

-C-704-11: Cochlear Implant and Bone Anchored Hearing Aid Processor Replacement
+C-704-11: Cochlear Implant and Bone Anchored Hearing Aid Processor Replacement, including BAHA with headband or softband

-The VR counselor may authorize replacement of cochlear implant and bone anchored hearing aid (BAHA) processors when they are expected to improve the customer's ability to participate in employment and/or training that is required for a specific employment outcome identified on the IPE.
+The VR counselor may authorize replacement of cochlear implant and bone anchored hearing aid (BAHA) processors, including BAHA with headband or softband when they are expected to improve the customer's ability to participate in employment and/or training that is required for a specific employment outcome identified on the IPE.
 As part of the assessing and planning process, the VR counselor documents the expected outcomes, such as the expectation of an improved ability to understand spoken communication or respond to environmental cues.

-TWC must use comparable benefits when possible when planning services related to hearing aids, cochlear implants, and BAHA for customers ages 18 and younger.
+TWC must use comparable benefits, when possible, when planning services related to hearing aids, cochlear implants, and BAHA, including BAHA with headband or softband for customers ages 18 and younger.
 To this extent, TWC may pay for any deductible, co-payments, and/or coinsurance for the provision of these goods and services if the total cost (insurance paid amount plus VR funds paid toward cost) does not exceed allowable VR contract rates.

 Replacement of processors may not be authorized solely for the sake of upgrading to newer technology.